 I don’t think so.

-And by pure coincidence, we got bumped up to first class on the way home.
-It was in a jumbo jet with about 350 people, and we were upstairs and we were in a little room with 12 people – six on one side, six on the other.
+By pure coincidence, we got bumped up to first-class on the way home.
+It was in a jumbo jet with about 350 people, and we were upstairs in a little room with 12 people – six on one side, six on the other.
 I mean, so many things at that time were pure coincidence.
-He was a long way away, but he seemed to know what was going on more than I did, because I asked him for help.
+He was a long way away, but he seemed to know what was going on more than I did because I asked him for help.

 It was pure coincidence.